 Located in northern Chile, Ruta 1 runs for 438 km along the South Pacific Ocean.
 It starts in Iquique, a coastal city to the west of the Atacama Desert and ends in Antofagasta, a port city capital of Antofagasta Province and Antofagasta Region.
 The surface of the road is perfect, but expect some closures after bad weather due to landslides and washouts.
 This drive passes through remote areas, so you need to be prepared.
 Expect very little traffic at the southern part.
 Due to the many views on the coast and the Pacific, this is absolutely the road to be taken by tourists.

 Located in the Haparanda's fantastic archipelago of Sweden, the Nikkala-Seskarö road is an amazing drive.
 The road is called Industrivägen.
 It links the small towns of Nikkala and Seskarö in Haparanda Municipality.
 The road is asphalted.
-It’s 12.3 km long, and was built in 1978.
+It’s 13.6 km (8.45 miles) long and was built in 1978.
 The drive includes a bridge, via some intermediate islands.

 Located in Flakstadøya, an island in the Lofoten archipelago in Nordland county, Norway, Fv805 is 5.4km long following the Norwegian Sea shore.
 The track is mostly asphalted (with a couple of km of gravel) and it links the small towns of Napp and Myrland.